yyoshiaki/VIRTUS/README.md

 # VIRTUS : VIRal Transcript Usage Sensor

 Virus transcript detection and quantification in parallel with human genes considering viral splicing events.
 The viral genome references are from [VirTect](https://github.com/WGLab/VirTect).
 The workflow is implemented by [Common Workflow Language](https://www.commonwl.org/) and [Rabix](https://rabix.io/).
 You can specify each parameter individually or give `yaml` or `json` file which describes all the parameter information.
 In detail, check [the CWL User Guide](http://www.commonwl.org/user_guide/) out.
+We added COVID-19 in the reference.

 ## dependencies